Sometimes I stand on the fringes and watch everyone argue about inequality and oppression.

 It is easy to hate xenophobia and scream for open borders when you are the one who needs to go through them.
 But change the circumstances and we forget how horrible it feels to be discriminated against and treated like dirt.

-Those who oppress aren’t necessarily the evil to our good.
 The fact that someone is a victim does not automatically make them a good person.
 It is easy to be self righteous when we lack the power or means to be the oppressor.
-Once we have a bit of privilege we have no problem welding it, inflicting the same injustice we complained about on others.
+Once we have a bit of privilege we have no problem welding it, and inflicting the same injustice we complained about on others.

 We are not angry at the oppression, we are angry at being the oppressed.